 There is a commercial program being offered to do this removing of gunk software but the computer manufacturers regularly modify what they pre-install and the names of what they install.
 Thus a program attempting the clean-up will almost always be outdated and work only incompletely.
 Or it will offer you a list of installed non-Microsoft programs and ask for your decision on what to remove; and you bought the program because you don't know that in the first place!

 2. Missing Updates: The brand name computer you buy was designed and originally configured months ago, sometimes many months ago.
 For good reasons software companies like Microsoft, Adobe and others regularly release security relevant updates.
-Microsoft does that on a monthly schedule, others do it when required.
+Microsoft used to do that up to Windows 7 on a monthly schedule; since Windows 8 MS updates more or less continually.

 All these mandatory updates from when your computer model was designed until when you bought it are missing.
 That mostly is a lot to download and install.
 These downloads should be done in a safe environment to protect the machine from eventual hack attacks before all required updates are installed.